AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_flutter.md

 #### Retrieve or change the chat room announcement

-All the chat room members can retrieve the chat room announcement.
+All chat room members can retrieve the chat room announcement.

 Only the chat room owner and admin can set and update the announcement.
 Once the announcement is updated, all the other chat room members receive the `ChatRoomEventHandler#onAnnouncementChangedFromChatRoom` callback.